Stuck in the Middle (TV series)

-Stuck in the Middle is an American family comedy television series developed by Alison Brown and Linda Videtti Figueiredo and created by Alison Brown that premiered on Disney Channel on February 14, 2016.
+Stuck in the Middle is an American family comedy television series developed by Alison Brown and Linda Videtti Figueiredo and created by Brown that premiered on Disney Channel on February 14, 2016.
 The series focuses on Jenna Ortega as Harley Diaz, who invents many gadgets to deal with living in a large family.
 In addition to the regular episodes, the series also aired six shorts on December 16, 2016.
 After three seasons and 57 episodes, the series concluded with the episode "Stuck in Harley's Quinceañera" on July 23, 2018.

 Premise

 Set in Massachusetts, in the fictional town of Marshport, the series tells the story of the Diaz family, specifically focusing on Harley, the middle of the seven children.
 Harley makes her way using her creativity to deal with living in a large family.